Dacrol/instant-youtube-dl/README.md

 ## instant-youtube-dl

-Press ctrl+alt+g to launch youtube-dl and download any link from the clipboard.
+Press ctrl+alt+g (or double click tray icon) to launch youtube-dl and download any link from the clipboard.
 Requires youtube-dl available in path.